 Restaurants in Cairo

 Although Egyptian cuisine is worth investigating and has a lot to offer, some of the best restaurants in Cairo have an eclectic international focus.
-Previously restricted to hotel restaurants, everything from sashimi to cheeseburgers is now prepared by top chefs in trendy venues.
-Even local food is getting a facelift.
+Previously largely restricted to hotel restaurants, everything from sashimi to cheeseburgers is now prepared by top chefs in trendy venues.
+Even traditional local food is getting a creative facelift.

 This tent restaurant has become a popular relaxation spot with trendy locals and expats and for good reason.
 On the high banks of the Nile the restaurant has a commanding spot atop the city.
 Perfect to relax with flavoured tobaccos and traditional Egyptian and Lebanese mezze food although there are other options for light western dining.
 More of a lounge during the day, the place becomes a club when the sun sets.